NYC Women’s Fund FAQ

 Yes.

-• Programs (whether physical, digital, or both) should include the following: “With support from: The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.”
-Grantees should also include the Made in NY logo.
+• Programs (whether physical, digital or both) must include the following: “With support from: The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.”
+Grantees must also include the Made in NY logo.

 • Social Media: Within the 2-week period following the grant award and the 2-week period following the release of the project, grantees must post a minimum of five (5) social media posts acknowledging the support from The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.
 Please note, this is a minimum of five (5) across various channels, not per channel.